codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 You have a fairly good idea of where we are going with these, so let's continue with some key tasks and functionality, starting with Environments.

 ## Create an Environment
-The first task is to create an Environment.
-Environment are meant to replicate the deployment lifecycle of your software, so feel free to create one or more of them accordingly.
+First, you'll need to set up an Environment.
+Environments mirror the deployment lifecycle of your software, so create as many as you need to match your process.

-You would find these Environments in most organizationss: `development`, `qa`, `staging`, and `production`.
-There is no limit on the number of Environments you can create.
+Typically, organizations use environments like `development`, `qa`, `staging`, and `production`, but you can customize these to suit your needs.
+There's no cap on the number of Environments you can set up.
-For the purpose of this quick start, we'll create a single Environment.
+For this quick start, we'll set up just one Environment.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**, and then click **Add Environment**.
 1. Define the following: